 Dave's Story

 Dave joined Watsi on November 21st, 2014.
-Eight years ago, Dave joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Dave's most recent donation traveled 8,200 miles to support Fikir, a playful 13-month-old baby from Ethiopia, to treat his birth condition.
+Ten years ago, Dave joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Dave's most recent donation supported Naw Wah, a 22 year old refugee from Thailand, to fund a Caesarean section.

 Impact